Fighting food waste, one apple at a time

 She says American culture around food needs to change.

-“If I were to walk down the street and I threw half a sandwich on the sidewalk, you would think I was crazy,” since littering is taboo, she said.
+“If I were to walk down the street and I threw half a sandwich on the sidewalk, you would think I was crazy” because littering is taboo, she said.
 “But if I put half a sandwich in the garbage, you wouldn’t think much of it.”

 For Sizov, who designed the sensors along with other undergraduates at the University of Pennsylvania, building new devices is the culmination of a childhood filled with tinkering.

 Her father, Konstantin Sizov, trained as an engineer in the Soviet Union.
 He passed those habits to his daughter, teaching her techniques at an early age.
-When they lived outside Boston, Harvard upgraded its chemical laboratories and set out the old equipment for anyone to take.
+When they lived near Cambridge, Harvard upgraded its chemical laboratories and set out the old equipment for anyone to take.
 Young Katherine and her father went dumpster diving there.
 Later, as a student at the competitive Thomas Jefferson High School for Science and Technology in Alexandria, Sizov arranged an internship for herself at the National Institutes of Health.

 Spending summers in Russia “expanded her horizons, that there are different ways to do things,” Konstantin Sizov said while sitting on the National Mall one summer evening, the symbols of American power arrayed in front of him.